ellakoa/postcard-poem/content/posts/sweet-nothings.md

 ---
 title: Sweet Nothings
+description: >-
-description: Fredville Park Nonnington, where trees have been allowed to be trees and grow in all their finery.
+  Fredville Park Nonnington, where trees have been allowed to be trees and grow in all their finery.
 There are some very elderly sweet chestnut trees here, their trunks have become knarled and twisted in the most fantastical way.

+  A couple of them stand quite close together, their crowns touching
 collection: Wonderful Britain
 aspect: landscape
 image: /img/sweet-nothings-main-blog-picture-1-.jpg